Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Emerging Needs

-This section summarizes four common needs of testing driving systems identified in the interview and survey.
-Figure \ref{Fig:need} shows participants' agreement on the importance of these needs.
-The majority of participants considered all four needs important or very important.
-Specifically, 38\%, 35\%, 25\% and 24\% of participants considered Need 4, Need 1, Need 3, and Need 2 very important.
+This section summarizes four emerging needs of ADS testing identified in the interview and survey.
+Figure \ref{Fig:need} shows survey participants' agreement on the importance of these needs.
+68\%, 63\%, 51\% and 48\% of survey participants considered Need 4, Need 1, Need 3, and Need 2 important or very important.
+Especially for Need 4 and Need 1, they are regarded as very important by more than one-third of survey participants.